UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 - General Parking - All parking stalls in general and mixed-use parking lots that are not marked by a sign, parking meter, and/or other restrictive designation painted on the ground.

-- Student - A person registered for classes at UCI (not including University Extension classes) on either a part-time or full-time basis and who is not a full-time employee of UCI.
-Undergraduate students employed by UCI for any amount of time are considered students, not employees.
+- Student - A person registered for classes at UCI (not including Division of Continuing Education classes) on either a part-time or full-time basis and who is not a full-time Employee of UCI.
+Undergraduate students employed by UCI for any amount of time are considered students, not Employees.

 - Vehicle - Any motorized device by which a person or property may be propelled, moved, or drawn upon a highway (includes: motorcycles, mopeds, scooters, motorized bicycles, and motorized skateboards).

 - Motorcycle - Any two-wheeled motorized device, including mopeds and scooters, which meets the requirements of Sections 400 and 405 of the California Vehicle Code.